MirruK/city-bike-app/README.md

 1. Clone repository
 2. `cd city-bike-app/backend`
 3. `chmod +x dockerdbinit.sh && ./dockerdbinit.sh`
+<br>Congratulations, app should be available on localhost:3001/
-<br>Proceed to the "SERVING THE FRONTEND" section below
+<br>(If you want to run the dev environment for the front end, proceed to the frontend section below

 <br>**ON WINDOWS:**
 1. Clone repository